 The truth is, aside from my penchant for sparkly nail polish and addiction to cruising antique stores for vintage bakeware, I’m actually a pretty simple country girl.
 I like that I live in the middle of nowhere so no one just shows up at my door.
 I like that I can get ready in less than five minutes.
 I like that my uniform is jeans and a t-shirt.
 I like that my bedtime is frequently before 9pm.
 And I like that the food I love to cook and eat the most is simple, easy, wholesome dishes that anyone can make.
 I’m not a super creative, super trendsetting, super unique person—and you know what?
 I’m okay with that because I think that’s exactly how most of us are.

 You know how I know this?
 Because the most popular recipes on my blog aren’t the ones I think they’re going to be.
 They’re never the ones that I spend hours brainstorming in my head and crafting.
 They aren’t the ones where you have to go to the health food store to special order ingredients.
-The most popular recipes on my blog are the ones that are normal, easy, simple everyday eats.
+The most popular recipes on my blog are the ones that are normal, easy, simple everyday eats, like my overnight oats.
 The ones with just a few ingredients.
 The ones that aren’t really ground-breaking or creative.
 Like this simple, delicious, and totally me Avocado Caprese Salad.

 This salad is pretty much my favorite summer lunch.
 I try to make sure to always have fresh mozzarella balls (I like the perlini size—AKA “pearls”) and avocados on hand in the summer so I can make this when basil and cherry tomatoes are coming off fresh from the garden.